dm03514/blog/go/introduction-to-race-conditions/README.md

 ```

 ### Race detector
 Go provides a built in tool called the race dector that helps to identify race conditions.
-While it should be used it can result in false negatives because it needs to observer concurrent accesses.
-For example if a test suite passed in `-race` flag but doesn't spawn go routines than there's nothing the race detector can do.
+While `-race` should be used it can result in false negatives because it needs to observe concurrent accesses.
+For example, if a test suite passed in `-race` flag but doesn't spawn go routines than there's nothing the race detector can do.
 In the case of the race condition above the race detector works perfectly.
 Even at 5 concurrent requests its able to detect the race condition:

 ```
 for i := 0; i < 5; i++ {